Cost Guide

 PSE&G, the primary electric and gas utility in Essex County, offers rebates through its Residential Warm Advantage program for heating-related improvements and Cool Advantage for cooling-related improvements.
 Attic insulation qualifies under the Warm Advantage program.
 Other NJ utilities (JCP&L, Elizabethtown Gas, South Jersey Industries) offer similar programs.
 Your specific rebate depends on which utility services your home.

-Federal Tax Credit (Section 25C)
+Federal Section 25C Tax Credit (Expired)

-Maximize Your Savings
+Maximize Your Savings in 2026

 DIY vs Professional Insulation Installation